 Bankruptcy is a legal proceeding for individuals or businesses when they incur debt beyond their ability to pay back.
-When this happens they are asking for the courts to either wipe out their debt or help them consolidate and negotiate the cost down.
+Chapter 7 Bankruptcy is a court process that allows individuals to either wipe out their debt or help them consolidate and negotiate the cost down.
 Bankruptcy is sometimes seen as a bad thing however life can throw you curve balls and some financial decisions are made out of desperation and need.

 Should I file for Ch.
 7 bankruptcy?

 People file bankruptcy all the time for many reasons.
 Whether you should or shouldn’t file will ultimately be a personal decision but there are plenty of factors to consider.
 Depending on your debt to income ratio, you might not want to file bankruptcy however if you are having issues financially and your current income isn’t helping you keep up with the mounting debt then you may consider bankruptcy.
 Ask yourself, are there things you want to keep such as a car, house, or other belongings?
 Can you afford to keep up the payments on your various belongings?
 Can make adjustments to your budget?
 Answering these questions might offer you insight on where you actually are financial.

 There are many options available if you want debt relief.
 There are companies willing to work with you and consolidation might benefit you.